SynBioHub/api-docs/source/index.html.md

 Parameter | Description
 --------- | ------- | -----------
-id | The ID of the user to update. username | The username of the user to update to. name | The name of the user to update to. email | The email of the user to update to. affiliation | The affiliation of the user to update to.
+id | The ID of the user to update. name | The name of the user to update to. email | The email of the user to update to. affiliation | The affiliation of the user to update to.